Jared284/security-portfolio/labs/03-cloud-security-monitoring/07-reflections-and-improvements/README.md

 This is valuable because it shows how host-level authentication telemetry can be turned into a real detection and alerting workflow.

-### 2. CloudTrail-Side Signal Path
+### 2. CloudTrail-Side Signal Path: Ingress Rule Removal

-The cloud-side path demonstrates:
+The first cloud-side path demonstrates:

-1. a controlled security group rule change was made in AWS
+1. a controlled security group rule removal was made in AWS
 2. CloudTrail recorded the resulting `RevokeSecurityGroupIngress` event
 3. the event was available in CloudWatch Logs
 4. a metric filter converted that event into a custom metric
 5. a CloudWatch alarm evaluated the event against a threshold
 6. Amazon SNS delivered the resulting alert by email

-This is valuable because it shows that the lab can monitor not only activity inside a Linux host, but also security-relevant administrative actions at the AWS control-plane level.
+This is valuable because it shows that the lab can monitor security-relevant AWS administrative actions that reduce or change network exposure.

+### 3. CloudTrail-Side Signal Path: Ingress Rule Addition

+The second cloud-side path demonstrates:

+1. a controlled security group rule addition was made in AWS
+2. CloudTrail recorded the resulting `AuthorizeSecurityGroupIngress` event
+3. the event was available in CloudWatch Logs
+4. a metric filter converted that event into a custom metric
+5. a CloudWatch alarm evaluated the event against a threshold
+6. Amazon SNS delivered the resulting alert by email

+This is valuable because it shows that the lab can also monitor when network exposure is opened, not just when it is reduced or removed.

 ### Why That Matters

-Together, these two signal paths make the project more credible because they demonstrate:
+Together, these paths make the project more credible because they demonstrate:

 - multi-source telemetry collection
 - centralized monitoring in AWS
 - basic cloud-native detection engineering
 - threshold-based alerting
 - end-to-end validation of security controls
+- monitoring of both workload activity and AWS control-plane changes

 The project also benefits from being organized into separate sections for architecture, build, ingestion, attack simulation, detection engineering, alerting, and reflections.
 That structure makes it easier to explain and defend.